Preparation and practice are the keys to effectively answering competency-based interview questions.

 This is a very job-specific interview process, meaning that questions will be tied directly to the position being filled.

-For example, a hiring manager for an upper management role will likely ask questions to learn about your leadership skills, creativity, and communication abilities.
+For example, a hiring manager for an upper management role will likely ask questions to learn about your key competencies, such as leadership skills, creativity, and communication abilities.
 A recruiter for a retail position would perhaps want to assess your teamwork and time-management skills.

 You'll know you're in a competency-based interview if the questions begin with words like: